Gaston Dufresne

 Gaston Dufresne (9 September 1898 – 6 December 1998) was the principal bassist in the Boston Symphony Orchestra from 1927 to 1957 and with the Florida West Coast Symphony from 1963 to 1979.
-He also taught solfège, a singing technique used to teach pitch.
 Among his contrabass students were American composer Leroy Anderson and Boston Symphony principal trumpeter Roger Voisin.
-Dufresne taught solfège to Voisin and to Boston Symphony hornist Richard Mackey.
+He also taught solfège, a singing technique used to teach pitch, for which his students included future-musicologist Robert Gjerdingen.

 Dufresne wrote Develop Sight Reading, a book of progressive sight reading studies which has been transcribed for use by all orchestral instruments.

 Dufresne was born 9 September 1898 in Lille, France and died on 6 December 1998 in Sarasota, Florida.